 Margot Carmichael Lester, founder & content tycoon

 I’m living proof you can be old school and au courant at the same time.
-I still write regularly for a print newspaper (the Los Angeles Business Journal) and a magazine (the International Cinematographers Guild Magazine), but most of my work these days is digital.
+I still write regularly for a print magazine (the International Cinematographers Guild Magazine), but most of my work these days is digital.
 I was doing brand journalism for Match.com in the early 00’s (before the term even existed) and manage our team of pros serving as virtual brand newsrooms for our clients.
-When I’m not slinging words, I consult with start-ups and Fortune 100 companies on communications strategy, media relations and operations.
-I've got three books to my name, including Be a Better Writer, a guide for young writers.
-In my off-hours, I love to cook (and eat); listen to music; and follow local, state and national politics--except when I’m watching football or the UNC Tar Heels.
+When I’m not slinging words, I consult with start-ups and Fortune 100 companies on communications and content strategy, workflow optimization and talent management/development.
+I've got three books to my name, including the award-winning Be a Better Writer, a guide for young writers.
+In my off-hours, I love to cook (and eat); listen to music; and follow local, state and national politics--except when I’m watching the UNC Tar Heels.
 Learn more about me on Linkedin.

 Steve Peha, senior sentence construction specialist

 I’ve been writing professionally for over 30 years.
 After college, I was a technical writer completing many user guides for then-famous products like the Finale Music Publishing System and the Kurzweil K-250 synthesizer.
 In my 30s, I wrote more than 200 columns on education in The Seattle Times' Effective Learning Series, which earned me the 2001 Innovator's in Education Award from The Newspaper Association of America.
-In 2006, I wrote Be a Better Writer, which won the Independent Publisher's Association Gold Medal for Young Adult Non-Fiction (the second edition is out now).
+I wrote Be a Better Writer, which won the Independent Publisher's Association Gold Medal for Young Adult Non-Fiction, among other accolades.
 My work has also appeared on popular websites like The Washington Post, The National Journal, and Psychology Today.
 At The Word Factory: Steve is our education lead, covering policy and practice.
 As an early adopter and former tech entrepreneur, he also covers technology.
 Fun fact: Steve and Margot are married--to each other.
 Learn more about me on Linkedin.